 Oaks Corr.
 Facility (Manistee)

 "You could never imagine how Bible Believers Fellowship has helped.
-When I started receiving Bible Believers Fellowship, Inc. in 1994, I had been forced under segregated and isolated circumstances to stop praying, being subjected to exploitation
+When I started receiving Bible Believers Fellowship, Inc. in 1994, I had been forced under segregated and isolated circumstances to stop praying, being subjected to

-me.
+world alive for me.
 From that point on I have let nothing and no one stop me from praying.
 I’ve hungered every month for your newsletter."

 Inmate Dennis Van Lee